videojs/blog/source/_drafts/Autoplay-Best-Practices-with-Video-js.md

 As of Safari 11, which shipped in September 2017, Apple has [updated their autoplay policies](https://webkit.org/blog/7734/auto-play-policy-changes-for-macos/) to prevent autoplay with sound on most websites.

 ### Firefox
-Firefox takes a simpler approach, allowing users to disable autoplay across the board with a configuration change - the `media.autoplay.enabled` setting in `about:config` can be set to `false`.
+With Firefox, Mozilla has taken the position of not having a firm autoplay policy for the time being.
+That said, Firefox does allow users to disable autoplay across the board with a configuration change - the `media.autoplay.enabled` setting in `about:config` can be set to `false`.

 ### IE11 and Edge
 Autoplay always works in Microsoft's browsers.